vryy/4C/CONTRIBUTING.md

    * Be sure you choose:
       * source branch: `<branchName>`
       * target branch: `master`
    * On the new merge request creation page, select a merge request template from the dropdown menu to pre-populate the *Description* field with some text.
-Follow the instructions in that template to give us as much information as you can such that we can review and approve the merge request as soon as it is practicable.
+Follow the instructions in that template to give as much information as you can such that the merge request can be reviewed and accepted as soon as it is practicable.
 * Trigger the execution of the test suite manually:
    * Go to BACI's [CI/CD](https://gitlab.lrz.de/baci/baci/pipelines) page
    * Select your branch `<branchName>` and start pipeline